Mrs C Thomas

 Students are invited to participate in an educational visit to New York in Year 12

-Minimum grade 6 in GCSE Mathematics and grade 5 in English Language.
+Minimum of grade 5 in GCSE Mathematics and grade 5 in English Literature or English Language.